-- Interestingly, the groundbreaking Magnavox Odyssey’s failure has a home game console is largely thought to be because people didn’t understand it would work with any TV.
+- Interestingly, the groundbreaking Magnavox Odyssey’s failure as a home game console is largely thought to be because people didn’t understand it would work with any TV.
 Most thought it could only be used with Magnavox TVs.
-This and other marketing failures by Magnavox allowed companies like Atari and, eventually, Nintendo, to take over a market that likely would have been theirs, given how far ahead of the competition they were at the time.
+This and other marketing failures by Magnavox allowed companies like Atari and, eventually, Nintendo, to take over a market that likely would have been Magnavox’, given how far ahead of the competition Magnavox was at the time.

 - Nintendo entered the home video game console business in 1977 after releasing Color TV Game 6.
 This console could play six different versions of ping pong.
 They followed that up with Color TV Game 15, which, not surprisingly, had 15 versions of the game.
 These Pong clones by Nintendo were actually quite successful, selling over one million units and saving the then struggling business from going under.